LinuxSuRen/open-source-best-practice/README-en.md

   * The Review process is a manifestation of the open source spirit.
 In the Review, we need to open not only about the results but also about the process.
   * Review does not mean an audit.
 Everyone can be a reviewer, and everyone will learn in this process.
 * Life cycle
-  * PR does not apply to urgent merge needs.
+  * PR does not apply to urgent merging needs.
   * After submitting the PR, the author should check it by himself first.
 If there is any problem, please mark it as "work in progress."
     * We can add a prefix: `WIP` of PR that is not ready for review.
     * If you are unsure about a specific part of the code or documentation, you can express your opinion directly in the form of a comment.